JelindoGames/UnityVisualScriptingTutorials/Tutorials/0_WhyVisualScripting.md

 The most obvious downside of visual scripting is its speed.
 In Unity, [It can be hundreds of times slower than C# code!](https://www.youtube.com/watch?v=Lyw98dl5acE) If your game performance needs to be perfected down to the microsecond, that will likely be a deal-breaker.

 There *are* ways to limit this problem, though.
-For one thing, you can break your game logic into "layers" -- the outer layer being visual scripting, and the inner layer being C# code.
+For one thing, you can break your game logic into layers--the outer layer being visual scripting, and the inner layer being C# code.
 Since visual scripting nodes can call C# scripts, you can treat the visual scripting nodes as an "interface" for designers to interact with, while putting the heavier underlying logic in C#.

 ### Inappropriate Use